ratwolfzero/hopalong_python/README.md

 #### Conclusion

-For the present application, pixel-based density estimation is a promising alternative to histogram-based density estimation.
+In summary, pixel-based density estimation is a promising alternative to histogram-based density estimation for the present application.
-Each approach offers distinct advantages and considerations:
+Each approach offers different advantages and considerations:

 - *Qualitative*: The **pixel-based approach** is ideal for visual exploration, supporting the implementation of fast algorithms and excelling in computations involving a large number of iterations
 - *Quantitative*: The **histogram-based approach** excels in statistical and numerical analyses, offering a more precise representation of density distributions in continuous space.